|

 Food & drink

-WESTbahn trains have four catering areas in each trainset with vending machines for tea & coffee.
+WESTbahn trains have four catering areas in each trainset with vending machines for tea & coffee, these take contactless bank cards.
 On-board staff can serve you snacks.
 In WESTbahn first class, food & drink orders are taken and served at your seat.

-ÖBB Railjets have a restaurant car and also offer at-seat service in 1st & business class where food and drink orders from the restaurant car menu are taken and delivered to your seat.
+ÖBB Railjets have a restaurant car.
+In 1st & business class a steward takes food and drink orders from the restaurant car menu and delivers them to your seat.
+I recommend the schnitzel and potatoes, and ÖBB's Austrian red wine is lovely.

-You are of course free to bring your own food and drink along, even a beer or bottle of wine if you like.
+You are free to bring your own food and drink along, even beer or wine if you like.

 -